Supervised Image Classification with Random Forest in R

 Yuri Souza

-Machine learning has been one of my favorite topics over the last few years, as I have been using approaches such as predictive models and cluster analysis.
+Machine learning has been one of my favorite topics over the last few years, as I’ve been using approaches such as predictive models and cluster analysis.
 However, these are just a subset of the machine learning potential.
 With that in mind, I decided to take a step forward and learn what I believe to be the next topic in my field of expertise: Supervised Image Classification.
 This is a highly effective method for automatically identifying features in an image, such as forest patches, crops, urban areas, water bodies, and so on.
-In a few words, the way it works is by telling an algorithm how each of these features looks like and then it search in the images for patterns on pixel aggregation that resemble the patterns of the input feature.
+In a few words, the way it works is by telling an algorithm how each of these features looks, based on reflectance signatures, and then it searches in the images for patterns on pixel aggregation that resemble the patterns of the input features.

-Even though this has been a very popular technique across remote sensing people and is widely available to learn on the internet, it is definitely easier to find tutorials for Python or software such as ArcGIS and QGIS than it is for R. I’m not saying there aren’t tutorials in R out there, in fact, the content available here is from those tutorials, but I found this information very spread across a few blogs and a bit scarce.
-So, after struggling to find a tutorial that I liked, I decided to create my own tutorial, based on what I could find online, while also adding my own touch.
+Even though this has been a very popular technique across remote sensing people and is widely available to learn on the internet, it’s definitely easier to find tutorials for Python or software such as ArcGIS and QGIS than it’s for R. I’m not saying there aren’t tutorials in R out there, in fact, the content available here is from those tutorials, but I found this information very spread across a few blogs and a bit scarce.
+So, after struggling to find a tutorial that I liked, I decided to create my own tutorial, based on what I could find online, while also adding my personal touch.

-This is my attempt to learn how to perform supervised image classification, using the random forest algorithm.
-I’m pretty sure there are many other ways to carry it out, and definitely more efficient ones, but this is what I could get so far and I believe that will suite a large audience.
+This is my attempt to learn how to perform supervised image classification using the random forest algorithm.
+I’m pretty sure there are many other ways to carry it out, and definitely more efficient ones, but this is what I could get so far, and I believe that will suit a large audience.

-For the record, this tutorial is a compilation of what is available in following blogs and tutorials:
+For the record, what I’m presenting here is a compilation of what is available in following blogs and tutorials:

 That said, lets get started!!!